LaunchBlockMC/sdk-java/README.md

 }
 ```

+## Development Environment
+By default, kafka is expected to be running on `kafka:9092`. <br>
+The `KAFKA_HOSTNAME` and `KAFKA_PORT` environment variables may be used to change the hostname and port which the SDK expects kafka on.

 ## Listener System
 ### Listening to events
 Create a class implementing `LaunchBlockEventListener`,
 then use methods annotated with `@LaunchBlockEventHandler`
 with one parameter representing a class which extends `LaunchBlockEvent`.

-To register events in this class, create a `LaunchBlockEventManager` and
+To register events on an object of this type, create a `LaunchBlockEventManager` and
-call its `registerEvents` method on your listener class.
+call its `registerEvents` method on your listener object.

 Remember to `close()` your LaunchBlockEventManager when it is no longer required.

+**Load Distribution** <br>
+the `groupId` parameter in `LaunchBlockEventManager`'s constructor may be used to distribute events across all event managers with this group id. (usually across multiple running instances of an application)

 **Example**
 ```java